 - an Australian citizen, a New Zealand citizen, or a permanent resident of Australia; and

-- ordinarily residing in Australia; and
+- · ordinarily residing in Australia; and

 - employed and working at least 14 hours per week on a permanent basis (including as a contractor); and

-- older than 15; and
+- older than 15: and

 - younger than 60.

 These are known as the eligibility conditions.
-You need to meet these conditions to be able to receive, apply for, or maintain your IP cover in Equip Super.
+You need to meet these conditions to obtain IP cover in Equip Super.